vitessio/website/content/en/docs/19.0/user-guides/vschema-guide/backfill-vindexes.md

 weight: 11
 ---

-Creating a lookup vindex after the main table already contains rows does not automatically backfill the lookup table for the existing entries.
+Creating a Lookup Vindex after the main table already contains rows does not automatically backfill the lookup table for the existing entries.
 Only newer inserts cause automatic population of the lookup table.

-This backfill can be set up using the [CreateLookupVindex](#createlookupvindex) command covered below.
+This backfill can be set up using the [LookupVindex create](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) command covered below.

 ### Manual Backfill Checklist

-Creating a unique lookup Vindex is an elaborate process.
+Creating a unique Lookup Vindex is an elaborate process.
 It is good to use the following checklist if this is done manually:

 * Create the lookup table as sharded or unsharded.
 Make the `from` column the primary key.
 * Create a VSchema entry for the lookup table.
 If sharded, assign a Primary Vindex for the `from` column.